-After discharge, the patient may undergo follow-up with the surgeon to assess recovery.
-The patient may be prescribed medications to relieve pain (e.g., analgesics) or to prevent or treat infection (e.g., antibiotics).
-Complications such as continued pain, surgical site infection, hernia recurrence, or pulmonary embolism may occur following the procedure.
+After discharge, the patient may undergo physical therapy and follow-up with the orthopedic surgeon to assess recovery.
+The patient may be prescribed medications to relieve pain (e.g., analgesics).
+Complications such as continued pain, pulmonary embolism, surgical site infection, or post-operative pneumonia may occur following the procedure.